-The U-M School of Kinesiology fully embraces the aforementioned position and sentiments of President Schlissel.
-We celebrate and are committed to the ideals of diversity, equity, and inclusion and believe that they enrich the learning environment and enhance the School’s innovation and overall productivity.
+The U-M School of Kinesiology fully embraces the ideals of diversity, equity, and inclusion and believes that they enrich the learning environment and enhance the school’s innovation and overall productivity.
 We have developed a draft and preliminary plan for diversity, equity, and inclusion (DEI) in Kinesiology.
-Our DEI Plan proposes some new programs and initiatives relative to diversity, equity, and inclusion; however, the overall essence of the plan is for us to organically weave, infuse, embed, and integrate a consciousness and sensitivity to elements of diversity, equity, and inclusion into our existing culture – our ways of doing (our policies, practices, and procedures) and our ways of being (our teaching, learning, research, and service).
-The strategic thrusts of our plan are to: (a) increase our demographic/ compositional diversity, (b) promote inclusive excellence (in teaching, learning, research, and service), and (c) create a fair, positive, and supportive environment for all of our faculty, staff, and students to thrive.
+Our DEI plan proposes some new programs and initiatives relative to diversity, equity, and inclusion; however, the overall essence of the plan is for us to organically weave, infuse, embed, and integrate a consciousness and sensitivity to elements of diversity, equity, and inclusion into our existing culture – our ways of doing (our policies, practices, and procedures) and our ways of being (our teaching, learning, research, and service).
+The strategic thrusts of our plan are to: (a) increase our demographic / compositional diversity, (b) promote inclusive excellence (in teaching, learning, research, and service), and (c) create a fair, positive, and supportive environment for all of our faculty, staff, and students to thrive.
 Our DEI motto is: KIN - ALL IN!

-Below is an Executive Summary of the highlights of the Kinesiology DEI Plan.
-To access the full plan, please visit myumi.ch/gjAZY.
+Below is an executive summary of the highlights of the Kinesiology DEI Plan.
+To access the full plan, please visit myumi.ch/88MOW.
 The plan is a living document.
 It will undergo continual revisions, it welcomes additional input, and it will be revised and adjusted accordingly (as new ideas are generated, new information is obtained, and different needs arise).
 I encourage you to review the full plan, and I welcome your feedback.
-You may send your comments to firstname.lastname@example.org.
+You may send your comments to email@example.com.

 Ketra L. Armstrong, PhD